Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling

 \subsection{Layer Group Unmasking Results}

-Figure~\ref{fig:unmasking} shows the validation and test set performance of Llama2-7B and Mistral-7B for different unmasking configurations and four SL tasks.
-We observe some interesting phenomena. \textbf{(1)} In most cases, removing the CM in as little as one layer group significantly boosts the micro F1 SL score compared to keeping the CM in all layers (code $0000$) during fine-tuning. \textbf{(2}) It is rarely the case that removing CM from all layer groups (code $1111$), compared to removing it only from some layer groups, yields the highest score on validation and test set. \textbf{(3)} Depending on the task, the boosts from the CM removal can vary (highest boosts for NER, lowest for text chunking) and deviate from minimal (NER) to substantial (trigger classification). \textbf{(4)} Mistral-7B shows the superiority over Llama2-7B model across tasks and best configurations. \textbf{(5)} Performance on validation and test sets highly correlates across unmasking configurations and datasets for a fixed model.
+Figure~\ref{fig:unmasking} shows the validation and test evaluation sets performance of Llama2-7B and Mistral-7B for different unmasking configurations and four SL tasks.
+We observe a number of interesting phenomena: (1) In most cases, removing the CM in as little as one layer group significantly boosts the F1 score compared to keeping the CM in all layers (configuration 0000); (2) It is rarely the case that removing CM from all layer groups (configuration 1111), compared to removing it only from some layer groups, yields the highest score on evaluation sets; (3) Depending on the task, the boosts from the CM removal can vary (highest for NER, lowest for chunking) and deviate from minimal (NER) to substantial (TC); (4) Mistral-7B shows superior performance over Llama2-7B model across tasks and best configurations; (5) The shapes of validation and test curves show high overlap across configurations for a fixed model and dataset.